dasayan05/dasayan05.github.io/_posts/blog-tut/2019-04-06-speeding-up-iostreams-in-c++.md

 thumbnail-img: ""
 ---

-### Introduction

-It is a common experience that iostream in C++ is, by default, much slower than standard IO functions in other languages.
-In this tutorial, I will explain some of the reasons for its slowness and share some tips to speed it up.
-Let's take a small example to demonstrate the point.
+We often come across situations were we need to process large files.
+Clearly interactive input-output is not helpful in all situations.
+It is a common practice to use **cin** and **cout** for input-output in C++ because of it's flexibility and ease of use.
+But there is quite a big problem with iostream, which is by default, much slower than standard IO functions in other languages.
+In this tutorial, I will quantitatively demonstrate the slowness of iostreams in C++, explain some of the reasons for its slowness and share some tips to speed it up.

-#### Sample problem
+### Sample problem

-Let's say I am given a text file and I want to calculate the number of lines in that text file.
-And, the contents of the text file will be directed as standard output to the code so that the filename cannot be hardcoded or taken as input.
+Let's take a simple problem to demonstrate my point.
+I am given a text file and I want to calculate the number of lines in it.
+The contents of the text file will be directed as standard inpput to the code so that the filename cannot be hardcoded or taken as input.
+This clearly rules out file input-output methods because in this tutorial I will be focusing on **standard input** (*stdin*) methods.

 I will be sharing codes in JAVA, Python and C++.
 I have used standard functions in all the 3 languages which will be quite obvious while coding the solutions to the question.
 I haven't tried to code the most optimized way of doing it as I am concerned mainly with the standard IO functions.
 The tests have been conducted on a text file **test.txt** of size **153.1 MB**.
-Special thanks to [Soumyojit Chatterjee](https://github.com/jit89) for providing a fast and concise Python code and it's explanation.
+My special thanks to [Soumyojit Chatterjee](https://github.com/jit89) for providing a fast and concise Python code and it's explanation.

 #### JAVA Solution